Hill’s Pet Doggy Boot Camp - the ‘how to’ guide

 Then it’s time for some gentle stretches to help you both cool down slowly and get your breath back.

-Get a health check if you have any concerns over your own or your pet’s ability to do exercise.
+Get a health check if you have any concerns over your own or your pet’s ability to exercise.

 Make sure fresh drinking water is available for both of you

 Give other dog owners space to do their own exercises and be aware that some dogs need more personal space than others

 Keep your dog on a lead during the exercise when participating in a class with other dogs and their owners

 Make sure you are carrying out the exercises properly and seek advice from qualified instructors